dalai444/asset-liability-management-simulator/README.md

 This project is a Stochastic Asset Liability Management simulator designed to model how an insurance company manages its bond portfolio to meet long-term liabilities (e.g., annuity payouts) under varying interest rate scenarios.
 It aims to test whether a portfolio of bonds can adequately fund scheduled liabilities across hundreds of simulated interest rate paths that vary using a Normal (Guassian) Distribution.

-Key Features:
+ ## Key Features

 - Simulates 500 stochastic interest rate paths using a basic Economic Scenario Generator (ESG)
-    - Calculates the present value (pv) of asset and liability cash flows under each scenario
+- Calculates present value of asset and liability cash flows under each scenario
-    - Calculates surpluses created for each different scenario based on the incoming and outgoing cashflows
+- Assesses surplus (assets minus liabilities) distribution over time
-    - Generates a histogram to help visualize surplus distributions across the 500 different interest rate paths
+- Provides visual insight into risk via histogram of simulated outcomes
-    - Uses a SQL database to store and manage the bond portfolio
+- Uses an SQLite database to manage bond portfolios dynamically

 ## Project Structure